bayfrontmedia/simple-pdo/_docs/query-builder.md

 Values in the `$columns` array without a prefix or prefixed with a `+` will be ordered ascending.
 Values in the `$columns` array prefixed with a `-` will be ordered descending.

-If the column type is `json`, keys from within the `JSON` string can be ordered using dot notation.
+If the column type is `json`, keys from within the JSON string can be ordered using dot notation.
 The field can be ordered with the format of `{column}.{key}`.
+JSON fields which do not exist are treated as `null`.

 **Parameters:**